Tweety-Lab/SourceRewrite/README.md

 - Extensive code/content modding system
 - VPhysics Replacement via Bullet Physics
 - Custom GLSL Preprocessor for simple Shader manipulation
+- Source Engine's Input, Entity, Map IO, and File Systems all faithfully recreated in C#

 # Getting Started
 You can find Documentation for using the engine [here](https://placeholderp2modwikiholder.github.io/Wiki/).
 SourceRewrite was developed alongside an unreleased Portal 2 Mod and was primarily designed to be compatible with the Portal 2/ASW Engine Branches, other compatiblity is not guaranteed.